mathfichen/C-Prolog-Workbench/README.md

-# MySoftware
+# C-Prolog

-This repository contains the archived source code of MySoftware, a legacy Software developped as of 1970 at UniversityName.
+This repository contains the archived source code of C-Prolog, a legacy Software developped as of 1970 at UniversityName.
 MySoftware source code can be discovered via two different angles, materialized as two different branches.

 ## Main Branch